-Farooq Abdullah says he’s not worried by ED questioning, stand on Article 370 will not change
+‘Only regret is I couldn’t have my lunch’: Farooq Abdullah says he’s not worried by ED questioning

-Peoples Democratic Party chairperson Mehbooba Mufti said the ED summons is due to Centre’s nervousness.
+Peoples Democratic Party chairperson Mehbooba Mufti said the Enforcement Directorate summons is due to Centre’s nervousness.

-National Conference chief Farooq Abdullah on Monday said he was unperturbed by the Enforcement Directorate questioning in connection with the alleged irregularities in the Jammu and Kashmir Cricket Association, NDTV reported.
+National Conference chief Farooq Abdullah on Monday said he was unperturbed by the Enforcement Directorate questioning him in connection with the alleged irregularities in the Jammu and Kashmir Cricket Association, NDTV reported.
 “The only regret I have is that I could not have my lunch,” he said.

 Abdullah was questioned by the central agency, which investigates financial and money laundering scams, for over seven hours earlier in the day.
 The Central Bureau of Investigation had in 2018 filed a chargesheet against Abdullah and three others for alleged misappropriation of Rs 43.69 crore between 2002 and 2011.
 He was the president of the state cricket body at the time when the alleged irregularities took place.